CodeforKarlsruhe/codeforka/content/en/mitmachen.md

 **\*** The OK Lab Karlsruhe is an informal association of interested people.
 The foundation of a non-profit organization is currently under discussion.

+## Due to SARS-CoV-2 meetings in the near future will be online.
+Links are given with the individual events.